Shahrullo/JetBrainsAcademy-Projects/SimpleChattyBot/README.md

 # SimpleChattyBot

-SimpleChattyBot project from JetBrainsAcademy/hyperskills.org

-It's a simple bot for beginners.
-It's just for fun
+It's a simple bot project for beginners.
+Just for fun